masichaivy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 4-empty displays a script that creates an empty file
 - 5-execute displays a script that adds execute permission to the owner of the file
 - 6-multiple_permissions displays a script that adds execute and read permission
+- 7-Everybody displays a script that adds the execution permission to all users